dbuzzin/blogging-software/README.md

 - Like / dislike user posts
 - Share on social media (Facebook)
 - Follow blogs and display on feed
-- Notifications (Only currently for posts) - Needs refactor foe efficiency
+- Notifications (Only currently for posts) - Needs refactor for efficiency
 - Real-time updates (Only currently for notifications)

 ### Future Features